lattejed/learnyouatezos.com/content/pages/rendering-basics-with-metal-ios.md

 The "set pipeline state" here refers to `-[MTLRenderCommandEncoder setRenderPipelineState:]` and is where we'll assign our shaders.
 This pipeline state is specific to the draw commands that will follow and can be reset to another state any number of times before execution.

-The actual draw commands will either be executed once per vertex in memory `-[MTLRenderCommandEncoder drawPrimitives:vertexStart:vertexCount:]` or will take an additional index buffer and be executed once per index `[MTLRenderCommandEncoder drawIndexedPrimitives:indexCount: indexType:indexBuffer:indexBufferOffset:]`.
+The actual draw commands will either be executed once per vertex in memory `-[MTLRenderCommandEncoder drawPrimitives:vertexStart:vertexCount:]` or will take an additional index buffer and be executed once per index `-[MTLRenderCommandEncoder drawIndexedPrimitives:indexCount: indexType:indexBuffer:indexBufferOffset:]`.
 The former is useful for drawing points whereas the latter is useful for drawing triangles for solid surfaces.

 ### Model3D Renderer